-subsidiaries undertake to provide goods or services to any Utility Subsidiary, if the Utility Subsidiary has procured such goods or services from EIS or ES pursuant to formal competitive procurement procedures or other competitive procurement practices that comply with requirements of the Illinois or Pennsylvania Commission, as applicable, that are designed to prevent cross subsidization by utility ratepayers.
-In addition, EIS and ES propose the following additional limitations (the "Business Limitations") on the amount of business that they will perform for the Utility Subsidiaries.
-First, the revenues from the sale of goods and services to the Utility Subsidiaries will not exceed 20% of the revenues of EIS and ES from all customers in any calendar year; and second, payments by any Utility Subsidiary to EIS and ES will not exceed 20% of such Utility Subsidiary's construction and operations and maintenance budgets in any calendar year.
+- 3. ISI and ES will comply with the following additional limitations (the "Business Limitations") on the amount of business that they will perform for the Utility Subsidiaries.
+First, the revenues from the sale of goods and services to the Utility Subsidiaries will not exceed 20% of the revenues of ISI and ES from all customers in any calendar year; and second, payments by any Utility Subsidiary to ISI and ES will not exceed 20% of such Utility Subsidiary's construction and operations and maintenance budgets in any calendar year. - 4.
+Each Utility Subsidiary will keep records of each contract entered into with ISI or ES, will retain copies of bids received from unsuccessful bidders and retain other information relating to the selection process and will make such material available to the Commission and to the relevant State Commission upon request. - 5.
+No contract or arrangement will be entered into between ISI or ES and a Utility Subsidiary unless such arrangement is subject to then effective approval of the relevant state commission (either in the particular case or pursuant to an approval of general applicability) or is exempt from approval.